Taft Stettinius & Hollister LLP is pleased to offer an academic Diversity and Inclusion Fellowship program for

 Applicants for the diversity and inclusion fellowship must be enrolled in a J.D. program at an accredited U.S. law school as a first-year law student.
 Applications are accepted beginning Dec.
 1 each year, but final decisions will not be made until first semester grades are received.

-Interested law students should apply to Taft’s Senior Director of Recruiting & Administration, Lisa Watson, at email@example.com.
+Interested law students should apply to Taft’s Chief Recruiting Officer, Lisa Watson, at email@example.com.

 Application materials must be received by Feb.
 10 to be considered.
 All materials should be submitted at one time, including a complete first semester transcript and a letter of reference or recommendation.
 The following materials should be submitted:

 - Completed application form.

 - Law school transcript (the transcript does not need to be official, but does need to be complete).

 - A typed essay (no more than one page, double-spaced and not exceeding 500 words) addressing one of the following topics:

 - Describe an accomplishment for which you have been recognized and how it has influenced you.

 - Who has been most influential in your life and why?